ulikemyway1/RSS2023Q3/typescript-essentials/TypeScript-Badges-Compilation.md

 1. **Get started with TypeScript**:
 > The ‘Get Started with TypeScript’ module provides information about what TypeScript is and why this programming language is widely used for JavaScript development.
 From a practical perspective, this module provides information on how to install TypeScript and how to compile .ts files into .js files.
 I believe that this module is a good choice for starting to learn TypeScript.
+2. **Declare variable types in TypeScript**:
+> In this module, I learned about basic TypeScript types such as number, string, Boolean, object, union, enums, any, and unknown.
+This module provides information on how to declare these types and their possible use cases.
+In my opinion, this module gives information which can be sufficient to add types into a JS application at a basic level.